Kolie Allen

 Kolie Allen (born 17 March 2000) is an American tennis player.

-Allen has a career-high doubles ranking by the WTA of 447, achieved on 5 May 2025.
+Allen has a career-high doubles ranking by the WTA of 439, achieved on 24 November 2025.
 She has won one doubles title on the ITF Women's World Tennis Tour.

-Allen won her biggest title to date at the 2022 The Women's Hospital Classic, where she partnered Ava Markham to win the doubles title.
+Allen won her biggest title to date at the 2022 Evansville Classic, where she partnered Ava Markham to win the doubles title.